DoctorLG/DoctorLG/README.md

 - 👋 Hi, I’m @DoctorLG
-- 👀 I’m interested in all that makes sense
+- 👀 I’m interested in all that makes sense for a better world
 - 💞️ I’m looking to collaborate on innovations
 - 📫 I am reachable on doctor_lg@icloud.com
 - 😄 Pronouns: Doctor LG